w3c/wai-intro-wcag/content/wcag3-intro.md

 ## Timeline

 We expect to publish the First Public Working Draft of WCAG 3.0 in 2020.
-We expect the final WCAG 3.0 standard to be compeleted after 2022.
+We expect the final WCAG 3.0 standard to be completed after 2022.